-Before the Court is Direct Purchaser Plaintiffs' Motion for Preliminary Approval of Settlement Between Direct Purchaser Plaintiffs and Zodiac Pool Systems, Inc. and Certification of a Settlement Class.
-For the following reasons, the Court GRANTS the motion and CERTIFIES the proposed settlement class.
+Before the Court is Direct Purchaser Plaintiffs' Motion for Preliminary Approval of Settlement Between Direct Purchaser Plaintiffs and Pentair Water Pool and Spa, Inc. For the following reasons, the Court GRANTS the motion and CERTIFIES the proposed settlement class.

 I. Background